gfjreg/gfjreg.github.io/_posts/2015-05-12-After-School-Program-and-Rate.markdown

 ---
 layout: post
-permalink: /Rates/
+permalink: /AfterSchool/
-Title: Programs and Fees
+Title: After School Program and Rate
 ---

 ----------

 **Tuition fee includes childcare fee, academic fee and homework tutoring fee.
 Snacks are included.
 Tuition fees are paid by month, due on the first Monday of every month.
 Lunch provided only by requirement.**